kendallmiller/kendallmiller.github.io/_posts/2023-07-15-principles-strategies-and-tactics.md

 # Example: Agile Software Development

-In the mid 2000s most software teams shifted from traditional software development practices (broadly lumped into the "Waterfall" camp) to one or more flavor of "Agile" software development.
+In the mid 2000s, most software teams shifted from traditional software development practices (broadly lumped into the "Waterfall" camp) to one or more flavor of "Agile" software development.
 From the outside, this appears a fundamental change in how development teams and the organizations that contain them produce software.
-Let's break it down into the Principles, Strategies, and Tactics.
+Let's break it down into Principles, Strategies, and Tactics.

 ## Traditional Software Development